Countdown Until Camp

 - Attending this camp is FREE of charge due to support by NSF and NSA

-- There are only 40 spots open for applicants – 20 females and 20 males
+- There are only 40 spots open for applicants – our goal is to promote evenly distributed gender inclusion

 - All cyber agent applicants need to write a 500-word essay of why they think they should be accepted into the program and must be submitted in PDF format